JamesonThornton/UCB_DataBootcamp_Final_Project/README.md

 Steeger, D. (N.D.).
 Machine learning: How much data do learning methods require?. nordantech.com. https://www.nordantech.com/en/blog/data-science/machine-learning#:~:text=But%20the%20rule%20is%3A%20You,feeling%20for%20the%20data%20structure.
 Google.
 (2022). k-Means Advantages and Disadvantages. https://developers.google.com/machine-learning/clustering/algorithm/advantages-disadvantages.
 Dotactiv Team.
 (2020).
 Is Hierarcical Clusturing Worth Pursuing?. https://www.dotactiv.com/blog/is-hierarchical-clustering-worth-pursuing#:~:text=The%20advantage%20of%20hierarchical%20clustering,the%20groups%20in%20your%20data.
+Gad, A. (N.D.).
+Evaluating Deep Learning Models: The Confusion Matrix, Accuracy, Precision, and Recall.
+Paperspace Blog. https://blog.paperspace.com/deep-learning-metrics-precision-recall-accuracy/#:~:text=The%20precision%20is%20calculated%20as,(either%20correctly%20or%20incorrectly).